How to Style and Furnish Your Baby’s Nursery

 Create a Mood Board

 This is where you go all Grand Designs – let your imagination fly.
-A mood board is the perfect way to direct your creative flow.
+A mood board is the perfect way to direct your creative flow and collate your baby nursery ideas.
 Once you’ve chosen the room, search around online for designs, colours and furniture pieces you like and collect images together to create themes.
 Make Kevin McCloud proud!

 Remember to keep the colour scheme quite neutral as you want to create a relaxing and calm environment for your little one.

 If you’re dividing your nursery, adding some bright patterns to the play side of the room will draw your baby’s attention and keep them stimulated, while calmer patterns and colours on the sleep side of the room will help them drift off.
 Pinterest is an amazing site to gather nursery information on as many boards as you like.

 Once you’ve created your boards, it’s time to measure the room to understand where key pieces of furniture like a cot, a nursery wardrobe or a baby changing unit could fit.
 If you buy before you’ve measured, putting them all together is like a giant, and not particularly fun game of Tetris.

 It’s much easier to fit decor products around furniture than it is the other way around.
 Let your chosen furniture be the centre of your mood board and build design ideas like paint, wallpaper and fabrics around it.

 Your nursery needs to grow as quickly as your little one, which, trust us, is fast!
 Major furniture pieces, like cots, dressers and storage, are likely to be with your little one for a while so keep that in mind when buying.
 Try to choose timeless styles and colours and be smart with your purchases: choose things that can be used for other roles.
 For instance, choose nappy storage than can be repurposed once your little one outgrows them like open bins, or opt for a cot that converts to a toddler bed.